 A person who is a Kansas resident for tuition and fee purposes is eligible for in-state tuition at state universities.
 Please read and consider the following FAQs to determine if you might qualify for in-state tuition.
-Additional questions may be directed to the Registrar or the Kansas Board of Regents by submitting them through this form (click here).

 The laws and regulations regarding residency for tuition and fee purposes are established by the Kansas Legislature and the Kansas Board of Regents.
 State universities are required to follow these rules and may not establish their own.
 The Legislature’s and the Board’s rules are unique to residency for tuition and fee purposes at the state universities, and residency for other purposes, such as for community college tuition, may differ.